Chocolate Chip Banana Muffins

 - Sugar.
 Regular granulated sugar is best for a lovely sweetness, that isn’t overpowering.

 - Milk.
-The addition of just 2 tablespoons of any variety of milk helps to give these muffins a wonderful moist texture.
+The addition of just 2 tablespoons of any variety of milk helps to give these a wonderful moist texture.

 - Baking essentials.
-We’re using baking powder, baking soda and salt to ensure these muffins bake up with the perfect rise and texture.
+We’re using baking powder, baking soda and salt to ensure these bake up with the perfect rise and texture.

 - Vanilla extract.
 For that cozy flavor we know and love.